Snowflake-Labs/sfguide-getting-started-weaviate-on-spcs/quickstarts/weaviate-on-spcs.md

 GRANT BIND SERVICE ENDPOINT ON ACCOUNT TO ROLE SYSADMIN;
 ```

 Create a role, and a user, for the Weaviate instance.
+We will use this user to log into our Jupyter service later.

 ```sql
 -- Weaviate Role --